 Our Bad Planning

-We started out our day looking to go to the art museum, but silly me didn’t read the times correctly and showed up an hour early.
+We started out our day looking to go to the art museum, but silly me didn’t read the times correctly and we go there an hour early.
 It was also incredibly cold out and we were searching for something to do with the kids indoors, close by and that was opened before 11am on a Sunday.
 See the challenge?
-We found that Nickelodeon Universe opened up at 10:30 so it worked great for us.
-Even though it wasn’t that close, the drive there would get us there right at the opening time.
-Since we were on a new adventure we told my daughter that we were headed to the mall.
-She had no idea what was waiting for her in the center of this mall.
+That’s when we decided to go to our standby location, Nickelodeon Universe.
+It really isn’t a stand by since I’ve only really indulged in a full day of fun there a few times, but it certainly is a family favorite Mall of America attraction.

 I think one of my favorite rides to watch as a spectator is the kids bumper cars, known as Rugrats Raptarmobiles.
 They are specially designed for the little kids and they will not let the parents in the car with them.
 These kids, do not fully understand the dynamics of how to operate bumper cars.
 It took a good thirty seconds for the to realize that there is a gas pedal and in order to get the car to move, you have to press it down… the whole time.
 Once they mastered that, they had to figure out the steering.
 It required you to turn and then straighten out the wheel.
 It’s a really hard concept.
 All of the parents are on the sidelines trying to coach them on how to operate the cars.
 For a long time, my daughter just spun around in circles.
 There were two kids that spent 2.5 of the 3-minute ride stuck facing each other with their foots on the gas unable to separate from each others car.
 As a parent, you think about how much each ride cost and you want them to take advantage of every second of fun.
 But you have to just forget about that laugh at the situation.